clicelee/xkcd-ascii-viewer/README.md

 This command fetches the comic, converts it to ASCII art, and displays it in your terminal.

 ## How It Works
-- The script fetches the latest comic from the XKCD website.
+- The script fetches the latest comic from the xkcd website.
 - It downloads the image and converts it to ASCII art using `ascii-image-converter` with the following options:
   - `-b`: Removes the background.
   - `-n`: Displays in black and white.